 Across the nation, health care providers are refusing to treat women seeking an abortion, or give women abortion information or referrals because of their own moral or religious beliefs.
-At the federal level, a handful of laws – known as religious exemption laws – allow such refusals, enabling hospitals and individual health care providers to dictate a patient’s care based on their religious beliefs, not based on what is best for the patient’s health and circumstances.
+At the federal level, a handful of laws – known as refusal of care – allow such refusals, enabling hospitals and individual health care providers to dictate a patient’s care based on their religious beliefs, not based on what is best for the patient’s health and circumstances.
 But a health care provider’s religious beliefs should never determine the care a patient receives.

-Abortion Opponents are Seeking to Expand Existing Federal Religious Exemption Laws
+Abortion Opponents are Seeking to Expand Existing Federal Refusal of Care Laws

 The existing refusal laws allow health care providers to put their religious beliefs before patient care.
 One in particular – the federal Weldon Amendment, which is not permanent but rather has been attached yearly to the annual Labor, Health and Human Services (Labor-HHS) appropriations bill – is especially harmful.
 It is far reaching in that it allows insurance plans to refuse to cover a woman’s abortion and even allows refusals to provide women with referrals for abortion.

-Now, some members of Congress are seeking to drastically expand the Weldon Amendment through the so-called “Conscience Protection Act,” (CPA) a new policy rider added to the Labor-HHS appropriations bill this year.
+Earlier this year, the Trump-Pence Administration proposed a sweeping rule to drastically expand these harmful laws.
+Now, some members of Congress are doubling down on the Administration’s strategy and seeking to drastically expand the Weldon Amendment through the so-called “Conscience Protection Act,” (CPA) a new policy rider added to the Labor-HHS appropriations bill this year.
 Not only would the provision be the first religious exemption law to allow employers and universities to use religious beliefs to limit women’s access to abortion, it would also allow all covered entities to refuse to “facilitate” or “make arrangements for” abortion.

 The impact of the CPA may be far-reaching.
 A receptionist may be allowed to refuse to schedule a patient’s abortion.
 A doctor may be able to refuse to provide information, leaving patients without an accurate understanding of their condition or the available treatments.
 Bosses may make decisions about their employees’ insurance coverage for abortion.
 A woman could even be left stranded without access to a life-saving abortion because an ambulance driver refuses to take her to get the care she needs.
 Women are already experiencing this type of discrimination; in 2004, an ambulance driver in Chicago refused to drive a woman complaining of abdominal pain from a hospital to an abortion clinic.
 The CPA would embolden these refusals.